git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 ### 3. Improving Test Runtime

+* Unit tests could be made faster by identifying the tests that are doing heavy lifting and then simplfying them.
+For example, tests could be using big dataset where the same could be done by using a smaller dataset.
+Similarly, test cases could be using a dataset when not required.

-Test runtime could be reduced heavly by improving the answer testing and image comparison tests.
+* Besides the gain achieved by pruning the unit tests, **test runtime** could be reduced heavly by improving the answer testing and image comparison tests.
 Instead of these heavy tests, expected values of the function could be compared with a pre-computed value.
 For example:
 * Instead of pixel by pixel comparison of images, one could compare the [perceptual hash](http://phash.org/) values.
 * Using Matplotlib's [image testing](https://matplotlib.org/1.5.3/devel/testing.html) approach we can compare the gold images (known-correct images) with the generated image [ImageComparisonTest](https://github.com/matplotlib/matplotlib/blob/5e52ce11ab59176a467dd2c68db8c5e1fbc20a24/lib/matplotlib/testing/decorators.py#L282) and thus remove the current plot/image answer tests like [FieldValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L410), [AllFieldValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L443), [ProjectionValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L467), [PixelizedProjectionValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L518), [GridValuesTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L555), [VerifySimulationSameTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L577), [GridHierarchyTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L597), [ParentageRelationshipsTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L614), [SimulatedHaloMassFunctionTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L638), [AnalyticHaloMassFunctionTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L664), [VRImageComparisonTest](https://github.com/yt-project/yt/blob/51cf1ce0825dd1e9ef6bbbf8e9a83a82a768cd7e/yt/utilities/answer_testing/framework.py#L710) and others.

+* As pointed by [Colin Marc](https://github.com/colinmarc), OSX runtime is more than the linux environment.
+One of the reasons for this is due to the `before_install` section of the travis.yml file.
+In OSX it takes 277.30s however, in linux it takes 7.13s (for a random run).
+Thus a small amount of time could be spent in this task, if its possible to reduce this and get a straight away gain of 4 minutes in each build.

 ## Schedule of Deliverables